drazisil/rust-server/ARCHITECTURE.md

 - `CMakeLists.txt`: CMake build configuration.

 ## Build & Run
-See the README for build instructions using CMake.
+See the README for build instructions using CMake or the Makefile for oxide.

 ---

 **Note:** This project was migrated from a Node.js/TypeScript codebase to C++ for performance and system-level control.
+The project is now named **oxide**.